 Volume 1: The Nature and Purposes of Physical Education

-In the previous blog we explored the highly contested policy space in schools; most particularly the politicization of physical education and school sport.
+In the previous blog I explored the highly contested policy space in schools; most particularly the politicization of physical education and school sport.
 Using the emergence of Specialist Sports Colleges (SSCs) in England and Wales in the latter part of the 20th Century as his backdrop, Barrie Houlihan explores the key players in and around school sport, and examines their agendas.
 He suggests that schools are unmoderated places where almost anyone with enough legitimate status can stake a claim or have an influence on what is done in the name of physical education.
 The discussions suggested that school sport has become a potential yardstick against which to the measure pupil achievement and yet it is often non educational and takes away from the potential of lifelong participation.

-In this week blogs we explore the idea that school is more about civilizing students to be ‘good members of society’ than it is about education.
+In this week blog I explore the idea that school is more about civilizing students to be ‘good members of society’ than it is about education.
 In his paper written at the end of the last century, Kirk argues that mass schooling has played a significant role in the taming of the working class through the use of elite sports that were once the preserve of the social elite.
 He holds that in using games in this way it has been the expectation that the discipline of sport will naturally spill over into everyday life and act as template for human conduct beyond the games themselves.

 Kirk, D. (1999/2012).
 Embodying the school/schooling bodies: physical education as disciplinary technology.
 In D. Kirk (ed.)
 Physical Education. (pp. 172-185) London: Routledge.